 Deepfakes and Snapchat

-While Facebook is working to ban malicious AI technology, Snapchat, a different social network, is working on new ‘deepfake’ type features.
+While Facebook is increasing their deepfake detection and working to ban malicious AI technology- Snapchat, a different social network, is working on new ‘deepfake’ type features.
 Snapchat is a picture and video sharing platform famous for its “snapchat lens” that can morph users’ faces into a younger version of themselves (“the baby filter”) or even appear as a dog on screen with a cartoon tongue that comes out of the user’s mouth when they open it.
-Now, snapchat is hoping to make another feature using deepfake technology that will allow users to overlay their face over a selection of pre-made scenes.
+Now, snapchat is hoping to make another feature using deepfake software that will allow users to overlay their face over a selection of pre-made scenes.
+This means that you don’t have to have tech savvy skills in order to know how to deepfake a video.
 TechCrunch reports that Snap Inc. quietly acquired an AI factory in Ukraine for a price believed to be around $166 million in order to create the new feature.

 When deepfake technology was first introduced, it seemed relatively harmless because it was less realistic.
 The faces overlapping the videos were glitchy and were most often used for comedy and entertainment purposes.
 Now that the technology is advancing, the line between entertainment and reality is quickly blurring.
 It’s very possible that this technology has the potential to spread fake news and can be defamatory.
 In fact, one could argue that it has already has with the Nancy Pelosi video that made her appear to slur her words.
 If this technology were to be used for a more malicious purpose, what will the legal repercussions be?

 What also is concerning is TikTok’s deepfake feature specifically.
 Users that do scan their face to use the feature may very well be surrendering their facial scans directly to the Chinese government, as TikTok is owned by a Chinese company.
 Americans are already suspicious of China using the app against Americans as they have already banned American troops from having TikTok on any government issued device.
-Snapchat’s feature is less threatening as it appears much more cartoonish and intended to add more entertainment value to the app.
+Snapchat’s feature is less threatening as it appears to be a much more cartoonish deepfake creator with the intention to add more entertainment value to the app.
 Not to say that TikTok’s feature doesn’t have the same intentions, but with the app being attached to China, it’s hard not to be cautious.
 The Chinese government already widely uses facial scanning technology in many of their big cities to track their citizens and their habits.

 Deepfakes and the Law